ganimtron-10/TriFS/README.md

 # **TriFS: A Distributed File System Optimized for Tiny Files**

+> [!WARNING]
+> TriFS is currently under active development.
+The foundational components are being built, and while the architecture is designed for scalability and robustness, this implementation is **not yet production-ready**.
+Explorers are highly encouraged to use the system and share their valuable feedback to help shape its future.

 ## **Introduction**

 TriFS is a distributed file system (DFS) specifically engineered to address the challenges of storing and managing massive volumes of tiny files (typically \< 64KB, but effectively up to \~1MB).
 Traditional DFS designs, optimized for large, sequential data workloads, exhibit significant inefficiencies when faced with billions or trillions of small, discrete data records.
 TriFS is built from the ground up in Golang to provide a scalable, performant, and storage-efficient solution for these modern data patterns.